Levchenkov/NetCode/README.md

 ### What is NetCode?

-Light and Fast bit and byte serialization for .NET Standard 2.0, .NET Standard 2.1, .NET 5, .NET 6 and .NET 7 (Mono, .NET Core, .NET Framework)
+Light and Fast bit and byte serialization for .NET Standard 2.0, .NET Standard 2.1, .NET 5, .NET 6 and .NET 7 (Mono, .NET Core, .NET Framework, Unity)

 ### How do I get started?